Top 150+ Python Interview Questions You Must Know for 2025

 • Python also includes a built-in garbage collector, which recycles all unused memory and makes it available to the heap space.

-• Python's memory management is in charge of allocating heap space for Python objects.
+• Python's memory management allocates heap space for Python objects.
 The core API allows programmers access to some programming tools.

-It's an environment variable that is used when you import a module.
+It's an environment variable used when you import a module.
 When a module is imported, PYTHONPATH is checked to see if the imported modules are present in various folders.
-It is used by the interpreter to determine which module to load.
+The interpreter uses it to determine which module to load.

 A local variable is any variable declared within a function.
 This variable exists only in local space, not in global space.